A bit of [hi]story…

 You can start working from the idea (Proposed Solution, central block) or Problem (first block from the left).
 Personally, I believe it makes more sense to deal with the problem, but there is no restriction on that.

 This initial block should explain and specify what problem you are trying to solve.
 Assuming value creation comes from solving some kind of problem, it seems reasonable to start designing the solution from that point on.
-The definition of the problem may arise from observation or from the data collected on the Empathy Map, which may work together with the BIC.
+The definition of the problem may arise from observation or from the data collected on the Empathy Map, which may also work together with the BIC.

 The delineation of the affected public can also be obtained in conjunction with the Empathy Map.